1804 Draped Bust Quarter

 About This Coin

-The 1804 Draped Bust Quarter is a United States quarter from the Draped Bust Quarters 1796-1807 series.
-The obverse features Liberty facing right with draped bust and ribbon-bound hair, designed after a Gilbert Stuart portrait, while the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath (1796) or a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM (1804-1807).
+The 1804 Draped Bust Quarter is a United States quarter from the Draped Bust Quarters 1796-1807 series — the second year of the series.
+In 1804, coins were struck at the Philadelphia Mint with a combined mintage of 6,738.
+This represents the second-lowest annual mintage in the series, below the series median of 121,394.
+The obverse features Liberty facing right with draped bust and ribbon-bound hair, designed after a Gilbert Stuart portrait and the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath (1796) or a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM (1804-1807).
+After an 8-year gap (1797-1803), quarter production resumed with the heraldic eagle reverse.
+Struck in 89.2% silver, 10.8% copper, weighing 6.74 grams, 27.5 mm in diameter, with a reeded edge.
+Produced 8 years after the celebrated 1796 key date.
+Across its variants, estimated values range from $5.2K to $222K depending on mint mark, grade, and strike type.
+A notable auction result reached $80K in AU55 grade at Bowers & Ruddy.
 Designed by Robert Scot.
-Struck in 89.2% silver, 10.8% copper, weighing 6.74 grams, 27.5 mm in diameter, with a reeded edge.
-Produced at the Philadelphia Mint.
-The Draped Bust Quarter was produced in very small quantities during the early Republic.
-The 1796 quarter with small eagle reverse is a one-year type and a major rarity.
-Only a handful of dates exist and all are scarce.
-The 1796 is a prized type coin among early American coinage specialists.

 Value Estimates